bryancrisp1988-byte/cybersecurity-portfolio/TryHackMe/Linux_Fundamentals_Part2/README.md

 - Copy that copies a file to a folder
 - Move it moves a file to a folder
 - Removes a file from a folder
-- 'File' determines the type of file
+- Determines the type of file
 - Root directory short for etcetera is a common place location to store system files.
-- /var short for 'variable data' is one of the main root folders found on a Linux install.
+- Short for 'variable data' is one of the main root folders found on a Linux install.
 - Home for the root system user.
 - Short for temporary similar to RAM on a computer.